 Quality Improvement

 - Consider being a little liberal with the quality of your new enchantment.
-Improving the item will not improve the enchantment, so if you’re planning to improve your gear later, you may want to apply an enchantment of that higher quality from the beginning.
+Improving the item won’t improve the enchantment, so if you’re planning to improve your gear later, you may want to apply an enchantment of that higher quality from the beginning.
 Unlike with level, it is possible to put a higher quality enchantment on a lower quality item

 Trait Transmutation